 Authorization code grant

 This type of grant is the most commonly used in OAuth 2.0 deployments.
-It is geared toward a user (resource owner) using an application to perform some form of action that first requires authentication and authorization.
+It's geared toward a user (resource owner) using an application to perform some action that first requires authentication and authorization.
 The application or client can run for an extended period and needs both the client credentials AND your interactive approval.
-This flow allows the app to both get a token and a refresh token, and to continue to get renewed access without your approval.
+This flow allows the app to both get a token and a refresh token and to continue to get renewed access without your approval.
 We refer to this OAuth2 communication flow as an authorization code grant with PKCE.

 The diagram below illustrates the communications flow in this grant type.
 When Open ID Connect is implanted with OAuth 2.0, an ID token is returned along with the access token (denoted in the flow in brackets).

 In this flow, you have to interact as part of the sign-in process to approve that the application can get a token on your behalf.
 This token is time-limited, but the application will NOT get a refresh token.
-When the token expires, the application has to recheck with AAD to see if you are signed in to AAD in your browser.
+When the token expires, the application has to recheck with Microsoft Entra ID (ME-ID) to see if you are signed in to ME-ID in your browser.
 If not, it will prompt you to sign in again.
-If you are signed in, and the session has not timed out (dependent on the organization's security policies), the application will silently get another token in the background.
+If you're signed in and the session hasn't timed out (dependent on the organization's security policies), the application will silently get another token in the background.

-Firstly, it is intended for user-agent-based clients (e.g., single-page web apps) that can't keep a client secret because all of the application code and storage are easily accessible.
+Firstly, it's intended for user-agent-based clients (such as single-page web apps) that can't keep a client secret because all the application code and storage are easily accessible.

-Secondly, instead of the authorization server returning an authorization code that is exchanged for an access token, the authorization server returns an access token.
+Secondly, instead of the authorization server returning an authorization code that's exchanged for an access token, the authorization server returns an access token.

 Client credentials grant

-In the client credentials grant flow , the AAD app registration gives you a client id and a client secret.
-You configure your application with these values, and the application interacts with the CDF project and the AAD instance to get a time-limited token.
-As long as you secure your script, intercepting the communications will only yield a token that is not valid for long.
+In the client credentials grant flow the ME-ID app registration gives you a client id and a client secret.
+You configure your application with these values, and the application interacts with the CDF project and the ME-ID instance to get a time-limited token.
+As long as you secure your script, intercepting the communications will only yield a token that's not valid for long.
 The Python app also gets a refresh token that it can use to get a new token.
 This can continue for days and months.

 This grant type is critical to successfully implement userless software services such as extractors, as they meet the need for these applications to be able to authenticate without any user interaction (beyond the initial configuration).

 This flow allows an application to delegate your access for CDF to run some computation (such as a transformation or function).
-Because it is associated with your identity, the access will be a subset of yours, and is explicitly authorized by you.
+Because it's associated with your identity, the access will be a subset of yours and is explicitly authorized by you.